barryclark/jekyll-now/_posts/Spring_MVC.md

 3. How can services/ applications talk to each other?
 ***They should be standard formats so that they can be used with varied kind of platforms.
 JSON and XML are quite popular Data Exchange formats.***

+4. REST vs SOAP are not really comparable.
+REST is an architectural style.
+SOAP is a message exchange format.

+5.The differences among making HTTP requests:

+	* REST is built over simple HTTP protocol.
+SOAP services are more complex to implement and more complex to consume.
+	* REST has better performance and scalability.
+REST reads can be cached, SOAP based reads cannot be cached.
+	* REST permits many different data formats (JSON is the most popular choice) where as SOAP only permits XML.
+	*SOAP services have well defined structure and interface (WSDL) and has a set of well defined standards (WS-Security, WS-  	 AtomicTransaction and WS-ReliableMessaging).
+Documentation standards with REST are evolving(We will use Swagger in this course).

 #### SOAP ####
 SOAP was earlier an abbreviation for Simple Object Access Protocol.
 In SOAP, the request and response are in XML format.
 However, not all types of XML are valid SOAP Requests.